Caitriona71/hangman/README.md

 ## Testing

 * As Pep8 is down, we were advised to go through the problems that appear in the terminal to validate our code.
 There were problems appearing in red - mainly indentation errors or if a line was too long.
 These were corrected as they came up.
 * There were warnings also - yellow ones referred to the slash used on the hangman image.
 It was suggested these might be missing an 'r' prefix.
 I ignored these as I knew they weren't related to that.
+Others were referring to the Hangman ascii banner.
 Blue errors were pylint errors and having checked on slack, the advice was that these were not concerning.

 * Each stage of the game was tested.
 If the user enters a letter for example, the letter appends to the right list.
 If the letter the user guesses is wrong, the hangman appears with another attachment.